geenva/2021countdown/README.md

 🎉 A simple countdown app that countdowns to the date 2021-1-1 (YYYY-M-D) in your local timezone, and pops a few celebratory messages when it's officially 2021.
 Idea from Kiki.
 Thanks!

+# This does not work.
+A fix will be implemented, possibly never.

 ### How to Use?

 ### [Repl.it](https://repl.it/@marcus0007/2021countdown#README.md)